-Emlen Metz is a postdoctoral scholar at UC Berkeley, conducting research on psychology of epistemology, social influences on cognitive style, and scientific reasoning.
+Emlen Metz is a postdoctoral scholar at UC Berkeley, conducting research on psychology of epistemology, with a focus on social influences on epistemic and scientific reasoning.
 She earned a Ph.D. in psychology at the University of Pennsylvania in 2017, writing her dissertation under Jon Baron and Michael Weisberg on psychology of epistemology, and a B.A. from Swarthmore College.
-She works at the intersection of psychology and philosophy, with a focus on how beliefs about the nature of knowledge and thinking affect reasoning, scientific beliefs, and effective decision-making, especially under conditions of uncertainty.
+She works at the intersection of psychology and philosophy, with a focus on how social affiliations and beliefs about the nature of representations affect reasoning, scientific beliefs, and effective decision-making, especially under conditions of uncertainty.

 Evolution by natural selection is widely rejected by the public, despite strong consensus among scientists and extraordinary explanatory power for biological phenomena.
 In collaboration with Michael Weisberg and Deena Weisberg, I have found evidence for two novel factors for this phenomenon; disagreement over legitimate criteria for belief and perceived explanatory power.